 Create a welcoming, affordable, accessible, and age- and family-friendly city.

-diversity of housing options.
+Promote more affordable housing and a diversity of housing options.

 Prioritize infill development in appropriate locations throughout the City.

-Preserve and enhance Petaluma’s natural environment and surrounding open spaces.Restore the natural function of the Petaluma River and its tributaries while expanding complementary recreational, entertainment, and economic opportunities.
+Enhance Petaluma’s historic downtown by preserving its historic character, expanding pedestrian and bicycle access and safety, providing public gathering spaces, and promoting a diverse mix of uses.

+Honor, celebrate, and preserve Petaluma’s heritage and historic character and its place in the modern city.

 Prioritize cycling, walking, transit, and other transportation alternatives over automobiles.

-Enhance Downtown as the center of Petaluma civic life by preserving its historic character, expanding pedestrian and bicycle access and safety, providing public gathering spaces, and promoting a diverse mix of uses.
+Ensure infrastructure supports infill development and addresses the impacts of climate change.

+Advance Petaluma as a hub for the arts, creativity, and innovation.

 Advance a forward-looking economic development strategy that focuses on diversity, opportunity, innovation, and resilience.

-Preserve resources, adapt to climate change, and equitably foster a sustainable and resilient community in which today’s needs do not compromise the ability of the community to meet its future needs.

-Ensure infrastructure supports infill development and addresses the impacts of climate change.

 Physically and psychologically integrate and connect the East and West sides of town.